artemmavrin/TF-Custom-CXX-Op/README.md

 This is an example of how to create a custom TensorFlow op in C++ and use it in Python.

-The example op implemented here is the [logit function](https://en.wikipedia.org/wiki/Logit), which is the inverse of the sigmoid function.
+The op implemented here is the [logit function](https://en.wikipedia.org/wiki/Logit), `logit(x)=log(x/(1-x))` component-wise for `x` with entries between 0 and 1 (inclusive).
-In other words, `logit(x) = log(x / (1 - x))` for `x` between 0 and 1 (inclusive).
+This is the inverse of the sigmoid function, and can be used to turn a probability into a score (the log odds) between `-inf` and `inf`.
-This function exists in SciPy as [`scipy.special.logit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.logit.html), but it is currently not implemented as a native TensorFlow op.
+The logit function is currently not implemented as a native TensorFlow op (a NumPy ndarray ufunc version exists in SciPy as [`scipy.special.logit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.logit.html)).

 ## Usage